Unbraided wiring diagrams for Stein fillings of lens spaces: Introduction

 As a matter of fact, one can read off the incidence matrix directly from the wiring diagram from which the symplectic disk configuration arises.
-As explained in \cite[Section 6]{ps} and \cite[Section 5]{djvs}, the incidence matrix $\mathcal{I}(\G, \{p_j\})$ determines the fundamental group, the integral homology and the intersection form of $W$, as well as the first Chern class of the Stein structure on $W$.
+As explained in \cite[Section 6]{ps} and \cite[Section 5]{djvs}, the incidence matrix $\mathcal{I}(\G, \{p_j\})$ determines the fundamental group, the integral homology and the intersection form of $W_{p,q}(\textbf{n})$, as well as the first Chern class of the Stein structure on $W_{p,q}(\textbf{n})$.
+It is worth mentioning that the incidence matrices can be used to distinguish the diffeomorphism types of the fillings (see \cite{npp}) as an application of the algorithm in Corollary~\ref{cor: incidence}.

-Note that each Milnor fiber of the cyclic quotient singularity is a Stein filling of its boundary---which is the link $L(p,q)$ of the singularity, equipped with its canonical contact structure $\xi_{can}$.
-In \cite{npp}, N\'{e}methi and Popescu-Pampu showed that there is an explicit one-to-one correspondence between Stein fillings of $(L(p,q), \xi_{can})$ and Milnor fibers of the corresponding cyclic quotient singularity, proving in particular a conjecture of Lisca \cite{l}.
+Note that each Milnor fibre of the cyclic quotient singularity is a Stein filling of its boundary---which is the link $L(p,q)$ of the singularity, equipped with its canonical contact structure $\xi_{can}$.
+In \cite{npp}, N\'{e}methi and Popescu-Pampu showed that there is an explicit one-to-one correspondence between Stein fillings of $(L(p,q), \xi_{can})$ and Milnor fibres of the corresponding cyclic quotient singularity, proving in particular a conjecture of Lisca \cite{l}.
 As another application of Theorem~\ref{thm: main}, we obtain an alternate proof of their result formulated as Corollary~\ref{cor: equiv}.
 We say that two (smooth) disk arrangements $(\G, \{p_j\})$ and $(\G', \{p'_j\})$ in $\mathbb{C}^2$ are {\em combinatorially equivalent} if their incidence matrices coincide up to permutation of columns, i.e. up to relabelling of the marked points.

-\begin{Cor} For each Stein filling $W$ of $(L(p,q), \xi_{can})$, the arrangement of symplectic graphical disks $(\G, \{p_j\})$, described in Corollary~\ref{cor: arrangement}, is combinatorially equivalent to the arrangement of the smooth branches of a picture deformation of the decorated plane curve germ $\mathcal C$ representing the corresponding cyclic quotient surface singularity, described by de Jong and van Straten \cite{djvs}.
-This equivalence gives an explicit bijection between Stein fillings of $(L(p,q), \xi_{can})$ and Milnor fibers of the corresponding cyclic quotient singularity. \end{Cor}
+\begin{Cor} For each Stein filling $W_{p,q}(\textbf{n})$ of $(L(p,q), \xi_{can})$, the arrangement of symplectic graphical disks $(\G, \{p_j\})$, described in Corollary~\ref{cor: arrangement}, is combinatorially equivalent to the arrangement of the smooth branches of a picture deformation of the decorated plane curve germ $\mathcal C$ representing the corresponding cyclic quotient surface singularity, described by de Jong and van Straten \cite{djvs}.
+This equivalence gives an explicit bijection between Stein fillings of $(L(p,q), \xi_{can})$ and Milnor fibres of the corresponding cyclic quotient singularity. \end{Cor}